Halloween Problem

-The potential for this database error was first discovered by Don Chamberlin, Pat Selinger, and Morton Astrahan in 1976, on Halloween day while working on a query that was supposed to give a ten percent raise to every employee who earned less than $25,000.
+The potential for this database error was first discovered by Don Chamberlin, Pat Selinger, and Morton Astrahan in the mid-1970s, on Halloween day, while working on query optimization.
+They wrote a SQL query supposed to give a ten percent raise to every employee who earned less than $25,000.
 This query would run successfully, with no errors, but when finished all the employees in the database earned at least $25,000, because it kept giving them a raise until they reached that level.
 The expectation was that the query would iterate over each of the employee records with a salary less than $25,000 precisely once.
 In fact, because even updated records were visible to the query execution engine and so continued to match the query's criteria, salary records were matching multiple times and each time being given a 10% raise until they were all greater than $25,000.

-The name is not descriptive of the nature of the problem but rather was given due to the day it was discovered on.
+Contrary to what some believe, the name is not descriptive of the nature of the problem but rather was given due to the day it was discovered on.
 As recounted by Don Chamberlin:

 Pat and Morton discovered this problem on Halloween...
 I remember they came into my office and said, "Chamberlin, look at this.
 We have to make sure that when the optimizer is making a plan for processing an update, it doesn't use an index that is based on the field that is being updated.
 How are we going to do that?"
 It happened to be on a Friday, and we said, "Listen, we are not going to be able to solve this problem this afternoon.
 Let's just give it a name.
 We'll call it the Halloween Problem and we'll work on it next week."
 And it turns out it has been called that ever since.